-When you have a call center, establishing a rapport with your customers is important.
+When you have an outsourced call center, establishing a strong rapport with your customers is important.
 Whether your agents are selling a service, offering tech support or handling a customer service issue, a rapport helps improve the level of satisfaction and assures the customer the company values their patronage.
 If you offshore your call center processes, you can help them establish a rapport with your market.

 Life Doesn’t Follow A Script

 Scripts act as guidelines for call center agents, but people can’t follow the script as though it was written in stone.
 If your partner company doesn’t let its employees veer off the scripts then they will not be able to handle customer issues properly.
 Individuals who call in will be able to tell if the agent is following a script and that they are thrown when they have to answer questions that aren’t routine.
 This will make individuals doubt that the company can train its employees properly and may question the business’ ability to create quality products and services.